Pollito Dev

 May 28, 2023

-Posted on May 28, 2023 • 4 minutes • 794 words • Other languages: Español
+Posted on May 28, 2023 • 3 minutes • 635 words • Other languages: Español

-For me Java is like lemon ice cream, a flavor I would never order but it’s not bad either.
+For me Java is like lemon ice cream, a flavor I would never order, but it’s not bad either.
 At least it’s not mint slush.

-I even got the chance to meet some co-workers in Santa Fe and Misiones (cheers to Nico and Francisco , even though they were not Applica co-workers, we were part of the same project and worked together in our day to day.
+I even got the chance to meet some co-workers in Santa Fe and Misiones (cheers to Nico and Francisco , even though they were not Applica co-workers, we were part of the same project and worked together in our day-to-day.
 They hold a special place in my memories).

 Here are some random photos of the trip.